 Receive selected content straight into your inbox.

-Filial piety is a key virtue to the Chinese
+Filial piety is a key virtue for the Chinese

 In a very general sense, filial piety means one should be good to one’s parents and take care of them, but beyond that, one should also conduct oneself well toward one’s parents, not just at home, but also in public, thus positively influencing both one’s family name and the heritage of one’s ancestors.
 Filial piety is not only considered a key virtue in Chinese and other East Asian cultures, but also among other more ancient cultures in the world where the needs of the community in the form of the family outweighed the sometimes more selfish needs of the individual.
 Thus, the following story took place in a setting when filial values were very prevalent in Chinese society.